Grinshpon/pine/README.md

 <br>

-Currently a Work In Progress, but technically functional.
-Documentation is currently minimal and that is something I'm working on, as well as everything else
+Currently a Work In Progress, but technically barely functional.
+The example in the app folder works, it displays an 800x800 window with the Pine logo.

+Documentation is currently minimal and that is something I'm working on, as well as everything else.

 ### TODO: